Cosine256/spelunky-2-tas-wizard/README.md

 ### Screen Snapshot

 A "screen snapshot", often just called a "snapshot", is a copy of the game state at the time that a screen is being loaded.
 It contains all of the necessary information for TAS Wizard to restore the exact state of the game when it first loaded that screen.
 Snapshots can be loaded to quickly skip to a particular part of the TAS, and a snapshot can also be used as the starting state for a TAS.
 Screen snapshots are conceptually similar to the "save states" that are available in some games and TAS tools, but are limited to screen loads.
-It is not currently possible to create save states at any arbitrary point between screen loads.
+Save states are not currently supported by TAS Wizard ([more info](#save-states-not-supported)).

 ### PRNG and Seed

 Every time something "random" needs to to happen in Spelunky 2, the game engine uses something called "PRNG", which stands for pseudorandom number generation.
 The PRNG is initialized with a "seed", which is a large number that is used as the starting point for the sequence of seemingly random numbers that the game will generate.
 The algorithm for this is complicated and the numbers are extremely hard to predict, but the important part is that it's deterministic.
 This means that if a run is initialized with the same PRNG seed and starting conditions, and you play through the run with the same sequence of inputs, then the game will produce the exact same sequence of "random" numbers every time.
 This means the same level generation, same enemy AI, same item drops, same everything.
 This mechanic is what allows a TAS to play back the same way every time in a procedurally generated game like Spelunky 2.
 Every TAS includes a PRNG seed with its starting conditions.
 Although "PRNG" is not the same thing as true "RNG", the terms are basically interchangable in the context of Spelunky 2.

+### Pause and Frame Advance

+The term "pause" can have multiple meanings.
+Spelunky 2 has a pause menu, and a few other situations (such as fades and cutscenes) where only some parts of the game engine are paused.
+However, when creating a TAS, it's important that the entire game engine can be paused at any specific frame.
+During a full game engine pause, absolutely nothing in the game state will change.
+For the rest of this section, the term "pause" refers to full game engine pauses.

+A "frame advance" is the act of briefly unpausing the game engine to allow exactly one frame to execute.

+Since a frame is the smallest unit of time in the game engine, recording a TAS by frame advancing allows for maximally precise inputs.
+Recording while frame advancing works the same way as recording in real time.
+Whenever a game frame is executed, TAS Wizard will record the inputs that were held during that frame, regardless of whether or not a frame advance was used.
+You can create a TAS without pausing or frame advancing at all, but you will be recording it in real time and it will be much more difficult to perform precise inputs.

+Using Overlunky for pausing and frame advancing is highly recommended.
+Overlunky provides hotkeys and a GUI with pause options that aren't exposed by TAS Wizard.
+TAS Wizard only has rudimentary buttons in its GUI to pause and frame advance.

+Note that Overlunky also exposes some pause options that are not supported by TAS Wizard.
+In particular, TAS Wizard only supports a specific pause type.
+The supported pause type is shown in Overlunky as the following "Toggled pause flags": "Freeze updates", "Freeze game loop", and "Freeze input".
+By default, TAS Wizard has an option enabled that will automatically switch to the supported pause type.
+Other pause types may fail to pause in certain situations or cause other problems while working on a TAS.
+The other pause options in Overlunky are generally safe to use, but some of them can still interfere with TAS Wizard pausing.
+For example, if you enable the pause option to ignore freezing on level screens, then TAS Wizard will be unable to pause on that screen type.

 ### TAS Wizard Mode